gisela conrad – the proprietress

 the head chef

-yves rossi – head chef
+yves rossi – the head chef

 Yves was born in Moutier, in the French part of Switzerland and was raised tri-lingual (French, German and Swiss) thanks of spending lots of his holidays at his Grandma’s restaurant in Niederurnen.
 He had a natural talent and quickly became a valued help in and around the kitchen being mentored mostly by his Grandma but also by several of his relatives which also were in the hospitality business.
-After finishing school he decided to become a chef and started a 3 year apprenticeship at „Kartause Ittingen“, a self-sufficent monastery with its own vineyard, brewery, fishery, butcher shop, bakery and agriculteral farm in the canton of Thurgau.
+After finishing school he decided to become a chef and started a 3 year apprenticeship at „Kartause Ittingen“, a self-sufficient monastery with its own vineyard, brewery, fishery, butcher shop, bakery and agricultural farm in the canton of Thurgau.
 There it was where he learned all the basic techniques of cooking, baking, butchering, growing and harvesting, and after graduating he immediately got hired at a two star Michelin rated restaurant where he had two apprentices under his supervision.

 After 6 years of cooking Yves decided to explore a view different directions.
 He worked for several years as a ski patrol, trained in blasting & avalanche control.
-He spent a view years in the Swiss alps as a sheppard and cheese maker.
+He spent a view years in the Swiss alps as a Sheppard and cheese maker.
 He also learned the craft of Swiss watch making and boat building for a couple years and owned and restored his own sailboat.
-In 2009 he travelled to Thailand, where he learned the basics of the native language along with Thai cuisine, and after returning to Switzerland in 2010 he decided to finally go back to cooking in a restaurant where he could combine his international experiences with his passion for food.
+In 2009 he traveled to Thailand, where he learned the basics of the native language along with Thai cuisine, and after returning to Switzerland in 2010 he decided to finally go back to cooking in a restaurant where he could combine his international experiences with his passion for food.
 And here we are now, looking back at the last 8 years.